AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 # Forms as a Cloud Service Communications - batch processing

 Communications allows you to create, assemble, and deliver brand-oriented and personalized communications such as business correspondences, documents, statements, claim processing letters, benefit notices, claim processing letters, monthly bills, and welcome kits.
-You can use Communications APIs to combine a template (XFA or PDF) with customer data to generate documents in PDF, PS, PCL, and ZPL formats.
+You can use Communications APIs to combine a template (XFA or PDF) with customer data to generate documents in PDF, PS, PCL, DPL, IPL, and ZPL formats.

 Communications provide APIs for on-demand and scheduled document generation.
 You can use synchronous APIs for on-demand and batch APIs (asynchronous APIs) for scheduled document generation: